History of the Jews in Barbados

+The history of the Jews in Barbados goes back to the 1600s.
 A Jewish population has been in Barbados almost continually since 1654.

 Origins

 The Jewish arrival in Barbados is a direct consequence of the Spanish Inquisition, specifically the Alhambra Decree.
 In 1492, some Sephardic Jews had fled the persecution in the Iberian Peninsula for Brazil where they remained until the 17th century.

+In 1628, 300 Dutch Sephardi Jews settled on the island, the first account of Jewish people settling in Barbados.

-They were forced to flee once again from what was formerly Dutch Brazil (specifically Recife, where there existed a large Jewish community) after it was captured in 1654 by the Inquisitorial persecuting Portuguese colonizers who were consolidating their hold over all of Brazil.
+Jews in Brazil were forced to flee once again from what was formerly Dutch Brazil (specifically Recife, where there existed a large Jewish community) after it was captured in 1654 by the Inquisitorial persecuting Portuguese colonizers who were consolidating their hold over all of Brazil.
+They fled back to Amsterdam, then to London to seek official clearance to settle in Barbados, which they were granted in 1654.

 The early Barbadian population was increased from two other sources.
 In 1664, the Jewish settlement at Cayenne was dissolved and a few moved to Barbados.
 In 1674, a number of people also moved from Suriname following its surrender to the Dutch, the majority of these being deported to Jamaica, but a few managed to stay in Barbados.
 Two communities were established over time, the first being centered around the Nidhe Israel Synagogue in the Capital, Bridgetown, and a smaller one in northerly Speightstown.
 In Bridgetown, out of a total of 404 householders, 54 were Jews.

+The name Barbados, meaning 'the bearded ones' officially comes from the island's bearded fig tree, but local Historians doubt this version as there are very few of those trees on the island (he counted 50) and rather emit the hypothesis (while admitting having no physical evidence) that 'the bearded ones' were actually the Sephardi Jews who first inhabited the island.